How to avail loans and scholarship for IPM at IIMs?

 IBA Interest Concession

 When any amount is disbursed, the bank starts charging a simple interest during the repayment holiday (5+1 years).
 You can do one of two things –– let this interest accrue (in which case it will be added to the principal amount, and you won’t need to pay anything for six years) OR keep servicing it.
 With the second option, one benefit is that the burden will be slightly lower when you repay the loan later.
-However, it may also make you eligible for 1% LESS interest rate.
-Since last year’s revision, the IBA has left this incentive to banks’ discretion.
+However, it may also make you eligible for 1% LESS interest rate for 5+1 years.
+Since the 2021 revision, the IBA has left this incentive to banks’ discretion.
 Check with your bank if they offer this.

 Central Sector Interest Subsidy (CSIS) Scheme, 2009*

-If your annual gross parental/family income is under ₹4.5 lakhs, you may be eligible for CSISS.
-The central government will fully pay the simple interest accrued (maximum of ₹10 lakhs) on your loan during the moratorium period (five-year course + one year).
+The central government will fully or partly cover the simple interest accrued (ON a maximum of ₹10 lakh of the loan) during the moratorium period (five-year course + one year).

 - Your bank will need to claim the subsidy half-yearly or yearly from the government.
 An agreement is signed during the loan process.